Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

-In detail, this step is performed by a two-layered procedure for each car included in the dataset, as our goal is to extract relevant test scenarios for ADS-equipped vehicles.
-In the first layer, a distance matrix is generated for each combination of ego and challenger, containing the Euclidean distances of the involved trajectories for all common time steps within the observation area.
-By user-adaptive parametrization of the threshold for the distance between trajectories~$d_{\text{traj}}$, it is possible to define how close the involved trajectories have to come to each other, so that an interaction between the involved road users is conceivable.
+In detail, this step is performed by a two-layered procedure for each car included in the dataset, as our goal is to extract relevant scenarios for testing ADS-equipped vehicles.
+In the first layer, a distance matrix is generated for each combination of ego and challenger, containing the Euclidean distances (ego center to challenger center) of the involved trajectories for all common time steps within the observation area.
+By user-adaptive parametrization of the threshold for the distance between trajectories~$d_{\text{traj}}$, it is possible to define how close the involved trajectories must come to each other so that an interaction between the involved road users is conceivable.
 The value of~$d_{\text{traj}}$ can be interpreted as radius of a moving circle surrounding the ego, whose area must overlap the challenger trajectory.
 Within the second layer, the minimum value of the distance matrix values that satisfy this criterion is used to calculate the PET of the trajectories involved.
-By setting a PET threshold~$t_{\text{PET}}$, the temporal evolvement of the scenario is taken into account.
+By setting a PET threshold~$t_{\text{PET}}$, the temporal evolvement of the scenario is considered.
 If the two layers of the algorithm are passed through several times during the lifetime of an ego-vehicle, the resulting ego-challenger combinations can be used to slice the respective time series.

 It should be noted that, at the current state of implementation, this algorithm is accompanied by two main assumptions: First, an intersection area (rather than an intersection point) between trajectories involved in a scenario is considered sufficient to maintain it as potentially relevant.
 Second, the PET between an ego-vehicle and the nearest challenger is crucial for the following classification of the concrete scenario to be kept.
-In case of an empty set after spatiotemporal filtering, the extraction method is aborted and, e.g., new data containing relevant scenarios must be recorded for successful application.
+In case of an empty set after spatiotemporal filtering, the extraction method is aborted, and, e.g., new data containing relevant scenarios must be recorded for successful application.
 For further discussion, the entirety of the remaining dataset is referred to as intersecting trajectories.